Your ALS Guide

 Ask your local ALS organization about in-person and online support groups in your area.

-And here are two virtual options regardless of where you live:
+And here are some virtual options regardless of where you live:

 • Mary Holt-Paolone, MSRN and Mental Health Specialist at the MDA/ALS Center of Hope at Temple University, hosts monthly virtual support groups for caregivers, people living with PLS, and those who have lost a loved one.
 Learn more.